 The schedule for the 3rd International Mathematical Modeling Challenge（IM2C 2017）Greater China Region is as follows:

 Regional Summit & Awards Ceremony

 Early August, 2017 Hong Kong and Boston

 The registration fee for IM2C 2017 Greater China is US$ 55 per team, for either Greater China Committee-set problem or freely-chosen problem.
-The fee covers both the Regional and the International rounds if the team is selected into the International Round.
+The International Round is free of charge.

 For further information and registration for IM2C 2017, please visit www.immchallenge.org.cn （Mainland China）or www.immchallenge.org.hk （outside Mainland China）.
 Participating teams should read carefully the contest instructions and rules on the website.